Illegal Discharges of Oil in the Baltic Sea

-An increase in the number of ships also increases the potential for increased numbers of illegal oil discharges.
-Both oil tankers and other kinds of ships are among the suspected offenders of illegal discharges.
+An increase in the number of ships also means that one could expect a larger number of illegal oil discharges.
+Both oil tankers and other kinds of ships are among the suspected offenders of anti-pollution regulations.

 Any discharge into the Baltic Sea of oil, or diluted mixtures containing oil in any form including crude oil, fuel oil, oil sludge, or refined products, is prohibited.
 This applies to oily water from the machinery spaces of any ship, as well as from ballast or cargo tanks from oil tankers.